cposca/Bookstore/README.md

 2. Import ClientProjects/Bookstore_REST.zip and ClientProjects/Bookstore_SOAP.war into Eclipse
 3. Run Bookstore_SOAP on the sever
    * Visit *http://localhost:8080/Bookstore_SOAP/sampleBookServiceProxy/TestClient.jsp
+   * You may have to update the end point using setEndPoint() in the webapp
 4. Run *Bookstore_REST/src/restClientTest/OrderServiceTest.java* using JUnit 5
    * You may have to alter your build path to include JUnit 5
+   * You may have to alter the url used in the REST request

 ### Running Test Cases From the REST/SOAP Clients: